mikemfleming/underbar/README.md

 Good luck!

 ## Questions
-If you have a question, raise an issue using Github and @ me.
+If you have a question, raise an issue using Github's issue system and @ me.

 ## Contributing
 This is a living document that we can use to train people up on JS.
 Submit a pull request if you